 Proposal 1: define one single NR NTN UE capability to encompass essential features to support both NGSO and GSO, and UE can further indicate other optional capabilities.

+ZTE provided further comments in Phase-2 that “Would it be better to say: “Indicate whether the UE supports NR NTN access in NGSO, GSO or both”?
+We understand UE can set this field to “supported” when UE support either NGSO or GSO.”
+And Qualcomm also commented that “The proposal 1 is not very clear to us.
+Do you mean “encompass essential features to supported for NGSO or GSO or both?
+And what is meant by other optional capabilities, it does not have to encompass support for NGSO/GSO?”.

+Then Rapporteur clarified that “Based on companies’ input in Phase-1, first, it may be not easy to identify which capabilities are GSO specific and which other capabilities are NGSO-specific; second, we can also avoid designing different UE capabilities based on altitude.
+So the majority view is not to list different essential features for NGSO and GSO respectively, but to have a single set of UE capabilities as baseline NTN capabilities.”
+And P1 is updated as below to avoid misunderstanding:

+Proposal 1: define one single NR NTN UE capability to encompass essential features to support NTN, and UE can further indicate other optional capabilities.

 In [2], the following discussion point has been touched during online discussion, i.e., “whether every UE supporting NR NTN in this release must be with GNSS capability, and whether such a GNSS capability needs to be signalled to the gNB”.
 And one thing to notice is that in R16 the following GNSS UE capability has been defined: